Canon S120 vs Sony RX1R II

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the S120 and RX1R II can be found, respectively, in the Canon S120 Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Sony RX1R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.